-Any addition to the port concession rights or property, plant and equipment are measured at fair value on recognition.
+Any addition to the port concession rights or property, plant and equipment are measured at fair value on recognition and amortised over the its useful assets.

 Gains or losses arising from de-recognition of port concession rights are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the consolidated statement of profit or loss when the asset is de-recognised.